10 Bizarre Fast-Food Items That Were Discontinued

 Fritos Chicken Enchilada Melt

 KFC's gut bomb of a chicken sandwich may have a loud and loyal following, but for the sake of everyone's arterial linings, we're glad that this all-fried-chicken, no-bun menu item is no longer listed.
-Word on the street is that you can still hack your way to a secret menu version of the sandwich, if you truly can't resist the pull.
-Check out these 7 New Things You'll See at KFC When It Reopens.
+Word on the street is that you can still hack your way to a secret menu version of the sandwich if you truly can't resist the pull.
+Plus, don't miss 11 Secrets KFC Doesn't Want You to Know.